sfc-gh-mwies/sunlife-hol/Day1/01 - zero-to-snowflake/README.md

 >  **Many Options to Run Commands.**
-SQL commands can be executed through the UI, via the **Worksheets** tab, using our SnowSQL command line tool, with a SQL editor of your choice via ODBC/JDBC, or through our other connectors (Python, Spark, etc.).
+SQL commands can be executed via the **Worksheets** tab, using our SnowSQL command line tool, with a SQL editor of your choice, or through our other connectors (Python, Spark, etc.).
-As mentioned earlier, to save time, we are performing most of the operations in this lab via pre-written SQL executed in the worksheet as opposed to using the UI.

 Run the query by placing your cursor anywhere in the SQL text and clicking the blue **Play/Run** button in the top right of the worksheet.
 Or use the keyboard shortcut [Ctrl]/[Cmd]+[Enter].